 Gotcha!
 Car Video with Papago: GoSafe 760 Dual Dash Camera

-If you visited last month’s CES Show, you may have noticed that dash cams were everywhere, almost as plentiful as drones.
-And yet one stood out from the crowd – the Papago GoSafe 760.
+Dash cams are everywhere, almost as plentiful as drones.
+And yet one stands out from the crowd – the Papago GoSafe 760.
 What makes this car camera different is that it is actually two cameras, one is front facing, the other rear facing or any direction you choose to use it.
 Even better, the 760 can display the front view, or rear view or both views on a split screen.

 The 760 records HD video on a loop, meaning it records until the Micro SD card is full, then it continues but overwrites the earlier recorded videos.
 The recorded videos are saved in smaller batches, making it pretty easy to search and find whatever point you’re looking for.

 This is fine if you simply want to record a possible accident, but you may also want to use the 760 to record vacation trips, or some other vehicle-base adventure and you can.
 The 760 allows you to save recorded video and protect it from being overwritten.
 Want a simple still snapshot of a mountain or ocean overlook?
 You can do that too by navigating to the appropriate menu selection.